 How to use LED lights for product photography?

-Product photography lighting in a studio or specific space may be adjusted to provide the optimum lighting for your photographs.
+Lights for product photography in a studio or specific space may be adjusted to provide the optimum lighting for your photographs.
 Turn off all of the overhead lighting.
 Cover any natural light sources as much as possible.
 And point your single light source at your product arrangement.
 Below are two tips to get one-light setup for product photography.

 Positioning the light